scchess/Mana/README.md

 Make sure `docker` is running.

 Run the following to download the source and build this program on Docker.

-Please note your docker may need `sudo` to run.
+> :warning: **Your docker may need `sudo` to run

     git clone https://github.com/scchess/Mana.git
     cd Mana